-The purpose of this module is to provide you with an introductory grounding in audiology, including adult diagnostic assessment, rehabilitation and otology; underpinned by theoretical knowledge and understanding.
-You will also develop skills in integrating clinical findings and drawing conclusions.
-It will allow you to develop a critical understanding of advanced audiological techniques.
+The purpose of this module is to provide you with an introductory grounding in audiology, including adult diagnostic assessment, rehabilitation and otology, underpinned by theoretical knowledge and understanding.
+You will also develop skills in integrating clinical findings, drawing conclusions and making recommendations.
+It will allow you to develop a critical understanding of audiological techniques.
 The psychological, social and emotional impacts of hearing and balance problems are also highlighted in this module, with an emphasis on patient-centered communication and shared decision-making.
-This module could involve contact with children and vulnerable adults so an enhanced DBS check is required.
 This module will also develop your employability skills.

 Aims and Objectives